microsoft/rushstack.io-website/docs/api/api-extractor.compilerstate.create.md

 ## CompilerState.create() method

-Create a compiler state for use with the specified `IExtractorInvokeOptions`<!-- -->.
+Create a compiler state for use with the specified `IExtractorInvokeOptions`.

 <b>Signature:</b>